 Do you see any stabilizing of liquidity?

 c.
-If one or two of the detroit 3 went out of business how
+If one or two of Detroit 3 went out of business how

 would it affect your company and the auto industry?